nodejs/website-redesign/README.md

 # website-redesign

+**Watch this repo and [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev/).
+This repo is an administrative/planning repo for the initiative.
+Ongoing work is also happening in the codebase at [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev/).**

 This is the organizational repository for the Node.js Website Redesign Strategic Initiative, as defined under the [Community Committee][].
 In plain speak, this initiative is tasked with organizing and facilitating the redesign of the